jfishe/Richland_prefab_2br/Electrical.md

 ## General

-1. Relocate the breaker box to outside Bedroom #1.
+1. Relocate the breaker box to outside BR#1.
-2. Relocate the purlin to the opposite side of the house.
-Can we switch to a pole with a weatherhead instead of purlin?
+2. Remove the purlin and patch the hole.
+Install weatherhead outside Bedroom #1.
-3. The cable appears to come in on the power line, so I assume we'll have to relocate that with the purlin.
+3. Relocate cable near breaker box.
 Do you do that or do we need Charter?
 4. I assume Charter will be needed to install the cable connection inside.
 5. Will the breaker box contain GFCI circuit breakers?
 For all lines or just rooms with sinks?